python/cpython/Doc/library/sqlite3.rst

 Converting SQLite values to custom Python types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Writing an adapter lets you send custom Python types to SQLite.
-But to make it really useful we need to make the Python to SQLite to Python roundtrip work.
-To be able to convert SQLite values to custom Python types, we use _converters_.
+To be able to convert SQLite values to custom Python types, we use *converters*.

 Let's go back to the :class:`Point` class.
 We stored the x and y coordinates separated via semicolons as strings in SQLite.